microsoft/mu_feature_config/SetupDataPkg/Docs/ConfigurationFiles/ConfigurationFiles.md

 Configuration will be organized in namespaces, each consisting of various knobs.
 Knobs may be built of children knobs or be a leaf knob.

+The XML and artifacts generated from it are not used by the ConfApp or other UEFI components, but support is given to visualize the XML for scenarios that have XML configuration.

 Supported data types are: